LazarusGroves/Research-Project-2356823/README.md

 #### [supervised by Dr Hairong Bau (Hairong.Bau@wits.ac.za)]
 #### Stuart 'Lazarus' Groves - 2356823

 For a full description and breakdown of the research pertaining to this repository please see the pdf inside the main directory.
-All aknowledgements are made there.
+All references and usage credits are made there in full.
+For additional data from the research itself, please consult the Data.xlsx file.
+Three sheets contain a full collection of all the data that was obtained in order to reach the conclusion of the paper.

 For the datasets, three datasets were used: 'LANDUSE', 'XRAY' and 'CIFAKE'